Iamsdt/DeepLearningProjects/README.md

 3. [Personal Notebooks](https://github.com/Iamsdt/DeepLearningProjects#personal-notebook)

-## Helper Class For Pytorch

 ## Individual Projects

-### Sticker Generator
+### 1. Sticker Generator

 An Android App where the user can generate a grid of sticker image, and the user can also save that image for further uses.
 In the backend **GAN** model is used to generate new Images and by using rest API those images bring to android app.

 Project Source code:  [Sticker Generator]( https://github.com/Iamsdt/StickerGenerator )